Saturday, 22 May 2010

 At first I thought it was something to do with the SQL performance tweaks I was doing but I soon remembered about the updates and I went off hunting the web for a solution.

-It's nights like these that make me wish I was back doing carpet fitting, finishing the day at 3 pm and then going down the pub again rather than spending Friday night scratching my head wondering what the fuck I had done to bring down my website at 3 am.
+It's nights like these that make me wish I was back doing carpet fitting, finishing the day at 3 pm and then going down the pub.
+Much more enjoyable than spending Friday nights scratching my head wondering what the hell I had done to bring down my websites at 3 am.

-To cap off the nightmare I spent ages writing a detailed message to post on an APACHE web forum only for my session to timeout and then for the site to refuse to log me in and then block me for failing 5 login attempts in a row.
-Obviously I couldn't get back my message so I was properly pissed off.
+To cap off the nightmare I had just spent ages writing a detailed message to post on an APACHE web forum only for my session to timeout and then for the site to refuse to log me in.

-For some reason APACHE had stopped recognising PHP file extensions and I still don't know what had happened under the covers but after a long hunt I came across the solution.
+For some reason APACHE had stopped recognising PHP file extensions and I still don't know what had happened under the covers but after a long hunt on Google I came across the solution.

 The libapache2-mod-php5 module had somehow disappeared so I had to re-install it with the following lines: